 I label and mark out the usual set of typological characters, in their standard sequence, with the eyes of opposite types on the usual ocular (eye to eye) axial grid, and with the the tri-polar structure of certain limb joints near the centre.

-My prompt for this post was an internet radio interview on mindprint with Cliff Dunning of Earth Ancients, based in San Francisco (broadcast January 2016, with a clip and some Mayan art and Gobekli Tepe art examples on their website afterwards).
+The prompt for this post was an internet radio interview on mindprint with Cliff Dunning of Earth Ancients, based in San Francisco.